NitheshT/Wordpress_Installation_Docker/README.md

 c6bdd4a55d36   mysql:debian       "docker-entrypoint.s…"   11 minutes ago   Up 11 minutes   3306/tcp, 33060/tcp                 mysql-container
 ```

+Details regarding WordPress image and the environment variables defined in the command for container creation can be found by visiting [docker hub](https://hub.docker.com/_/wordpress)

 # WordPress Installation:

 1. The URL for accessing WordPress dashboard is http://ec2-52-66-239-105.ap-south-1.compute.amazonaws.com:80